SkylinePrewar/arch-linux/INSTALLATION.md

 ```

 This step allows you to execute commands as if your new system were already running.

-## Essential Package Installation

-Now we are ready to install the essential packages for Arch Linux.

-1. **NetworkManager:**

-    `NetworkManager` allows you to configure and manage network connections.

-    ```bash
-    # pacman -Syu networkmanager
-    ```

-    You can use it to connect to Wi-Fi or Ethernet networks after completing the Arch
-    Linux installation.

-2. **Vim:**

-    Vim is a powerful terminal text editor that you can use to modify text files.

-    ```bash
-    # pacman -Syu gvim
-    ```

-    GVim is essentially the same package as Vim with GTK/X support.

-3. **Sudo:**

-    Sudo allows specified users to execute commands as the root user or another user,
-    as specified in the `sudoers` file, enhancing security and control.

-    ```bash
-    # pacman -Syu sudo
-    ```

 ## Configuring Users and Groups